jamesb456/final-year-project/README.md

   and `query_client.py`).
 Some ready made queries exist in the folder mid/queries/
 - Run a demo showing how the graph algorithm works (`jupyter notebook`, then open `demo.ipynb`.
   Alternatively VS Code has extensions to run .ipynb notebooks)
-- A script demonstrating everything in the project (`test_components.py`)
+- A script demonstrating everything in the project (`test_components.py`) running in sequence

-Running e.g. `segment.py -h` will give more information on how each script works.
+Running e.g. `segment.py -h` will give more information on how each script works (except) for `test_components.py` which doesn't take any arguments anyway

 ## Installation